Blackthorn (character)

-Blackthorn (Aline Pagrovna) is a fictional character, a superhero appearing in American comic books published by Marvel Comics.
+Blackthorn (Aline Pagrovna) is a superhero appearing in American comic books published by Marvel Comics.
 The character is usually depicted as a member of the Strikeforce: Morituri.
 The character was created by Peter B. Gillis and Brent Anderson.

 Publication history

 Aline Pagrovna (Blackthorn) was created by writer Peter B. Gillis and artist Brent Anderson and debuted in Strikeforce: Morituri #1 (December 1986), a Marvel Comics series set in a dystopian future, where young people, intent on fighting an invading alien species, undergo a scientific process which grants them superhuman abilities, albeit significantly reducing their lifespan in the process.
 The codename "Blackthorn" was introduced in issue #2.
 Blackthorn remained in the regular cast of the book throughout Strikeforce: Morituri #1-15.
 She subsequently went missing, before reappearing in issues #19-20, which tied up her hanging story threads and ended with her inevitable death.